Choose an Appropriate Motorcycle Style

 - Trunk/ Tail Bags – Trunk/tail bags can replace the rear seat or have a structure that holds the storage compartment over the rear wheel.
 They provide an abundance of extra storage and can typically hold a full-face helmet, a small pet, and lots more.

 Think of the all the chairs you’ve sat on.
 A bar stool, a recliner, an office chair, etc. Which offers comfort for 10 minutes versus 2 hours?
 Which can you quickly react from?
-A bar stool offers a quick reaction but isn’t comfortable for 2 hours.
-A laid-back recliner offers great comfort, but slow reaction times.
-Your motorcycle posture should offer both comfort and quick reaction ability for control.
+A bar stool provides a quick reaction but isn’t comfortable for 2 hours.
+A laid-back recliner offers excellent comfort, but slow reaction times.
+Your motorcycle posture should offer both support and quick reaction ability for control.
 When you’re riding for long hours, sit in a neutral position to keep your muscles loose and ready to react until you stop for a break to stretch.
 Your handlebars should position your hands ideally between your stomach and shoulders, roughly midway, and your arms should have a slight droop to them.
-Anything too low and too high put stress on your muscles and joints which can lead to premature fatigue.
+Anything too low and too high put stress on your muscles and joints, which can lead to premature fatigue.

 - GPS/Maps – Know your end destination and map to it via GPS or by the old-fashion paper map.
 Decide how long it will take to get there, whether that’s within a few hours or days.
 This requires some thinking and planning, as there can be many routes to journey on.
 Do you want to get there quickly on the interstate?
 Or do you opt for the scenic route and check out the World’s Biggest Ball of Yarn?
-Perhaps there this famous diner in the backroads that you’ve been wanting to try?
+Perhaps there this famous diner in the backroads that you’ve wanted to try?

 - Climate – Be aware of the climate when riding so you can pack accordingly.
 Are you going to ride at night, which might require cooler weather gear?
 Or are you riding in the Spring with erratic rain showers?
 Perhaps it’s a long summer day of sunshine?
 Topography over mountain passes can change from hot to cool in a matter of minutes, so be prepared for the evolving temperatures.